-In that regard, Treasury and the Service should clarify how the default rules apply in respect of upper-tier partnerships (or other passthrough entities), as they relate to modifications for tax characteristics of the upper-tier partners.
-Moreover, the section 6226 reporting alternative to the default rules is a critical mechanism to help ensure that taxes are correctly calculated and equitably allocated, including with respect to tiered partnerships.
-For the new partnership audit framework to achieve the objectives Congress intended, in particular with respect to the investment fund industry, we believe that rules need to be adopted that make the reporting option of section 6226 a feasible and realistic alternative to the default rules under section 6225.
+under Section 6225 apply in respect of upper-tier partnerships (or other passthrough entities).
+Moreover, the Section 6226 reporting alternative to the default rules is a critical mechanism to help ensure that partners can correctly calculate their taxes, and partnerships can equitably allocate taxes to upper-tier partners that are themselves partnerships.
+For the new partnership audit framework to achieve the objectives Congress intended, in particular with respect to the investment fund industry, we believe that rules need to be adopted that make the reporting option of Section 6226 a feasible and realistic alternative to the default rules under Section 6225.